 Rate Structure: The rates of tax leviable on different commodities are given in Schedule II of the Act.
-Ready-made garments and hosiery goods are taxed at 6 per cent.
-Food or any other article for human consumption or any drink (whether or not intoxicating) is taxed at 7 per cent.
-Transfer of the right to use any goods for any purpose is taxed at 2 per cent.
-The general rate applicable to goods not specified (other than those taxed under Meghalaya Finance (Sales Tax) Act and Meghalaya (Sales of Petroleum and Petroleum products including Motor Spirit and Lubricants) Taxation Act is 7 per cent.
+Readymade garments and hosiery goods are taxed at 6 per cent, food or any other article for human consumption or any drink (whether or not intoxicating) is taxed at 10 per cent.
+Transfer of right to use any goods except video cassettes, VCP, VCR for any purpose is taxed at 2 per cent and transfer of right to use video cassettes, VCP and VCR are taxed at 10 per cent.
+The general rate applicable to goods not specified (other then those taxed under Meghalaya Finance (Sales Tax) Act and Meghalaya (Sales of Petroleum and Petroleum Products including Motor Spirit and Lubricants) Taxation Act is 7 per cent.